 - I’m proud of using my worst moments as fuel

-I cherish the memories of people rejecting me, putting me down, firing me or tell me off.
-When I’m tired and beat, they give me strength to go the last mile.
+I cherish the memories of people rejecting me, putting me down, firing me, or telling me off.

 - I’m proud of putting truth first

-Like Ray Dalio said, I love reality even when it hurts.
+As Ray Dalio said, I love reality even when it hurts.
 Especially when it hurts, because it tells me I found something important.